FinTech Compliance: Tales from the Cloud

 Orca has empowered MRS BPO to innovate by utilizing forward technology like containers-as-a-service and serverless functions, and still stay secure.
 Despite his enthusiasm for the cloud, Mike had concerns about any gap in visibility.
 He was satisfied with front-end protection from Cloudflare and his custom engineering to protect the middleware but really struggled to look deep inside his cloud infrastructure.
 MRS found value in AWS’ native tools but ultimately found that they lacked the depth and breadth that they were looking for.
 Mike’s perspective is that many tools don’t work well in serverless environments in that they provide limited visibility.

-In fact, Orca Security has case studies in the double digits on our website at orca.security.
+In fact, Orca Security has case studies in the double digits on our website at orca.security/resources.
 We’re really proud of this fact and put a lot of effort into understanding our customers’ journeys and their largest gaps in compliance and security visibility.
 Orca Security has just released our next-generation user interface and several new features at the request of our customers and partners.
 It’s still very simple to get started with a one-and-done one-time deployment, which is in stark contrast to the per asset integration strategy leveraged by security agents and scanners.
 Once deployed, Orca begins to side-scan your entire cloud estate and populates the dashboard with findings.
 These include malware, vulnerabilities, neglected assets, authentication risk, outdated resources, insecure configuration, data at risk, and lateral movement risk.

 As we heard from more than one customer during this presentation, Orca also has deep inventory capabilities.
 Whether you’re interested in networks, policies, virtual machines, containers, or storage buckets, they are all inventoried and serve as a means to dive deep into the risks of specific resources.
 Clicking on a single alert will show us more context on the right-hand pane but will also show the path that a bad actor must take to land on this particular resource.
 Clicking Investigate gives us a deep dive into the alert in question.
 In this case, a web service unpatched alert.
 Here, Orca has rolled up over 60 individual CVEs such that if we upgrade our poorly aging Nginx web server, we will take care of them all.
 Compliant standards both at the workload and cloud levels are well-supported within Orca.
 You will find overall compliance results here against any standard of your choosing, but also under the Compliance tab in the Per Resource section of the product.
 I can talk Orca all day, but hopefully, you’re able to envision most of the concepts we spoke of today here in the product.
 We’d love the opportunity to show you more.